 3. What funding is available?

 There is a range of financial support out there for those who want to go into higher education.
-This falls into two main categories – Government support and money that comes direct from universities and colleges.
+This falls into two main categories – Government support and money that comes directly from universities and colleges.

 4. How repayments work